banner

 Healthy boundary: We will always practice safe sex

 If people who are dating are not monogamous, this is one of those healthy relationship boundaries that almost goes without saying.
 Even if one partner balks at this, they must honor the other’s request.
 If not, it’s time to move on.
-Safe sex is non-negotiable between sexual partners who are not exclusive.

 Related reading: ENM Relationship: What is Ethical Non-Monogamy?